 Fortunately, JPAC was disbanded in 2015 and it’s replacement agency, the Defense POW/MIA Accounting Agency (DPAA), gained access to all of Chief Stone’s Investigative Reports.
 Six years after Chief Stone’s recommendations for recovery and identification of these heroes, exhumations of the USS California “Unknowns” began in February 2018.

-To date, only four USS California “Unknowns” have finally been identified:
+To date, only five USS California “Unknowns” have finally been identified:

 S2c Pete Turk – October 12, 2021